| |

 qualities.

-The mubarak aqd (marriage) of Maulatana Fatema with Maulana Ali
+The mubarak aqd (marriage) of Maulatana Faatemah with Maulana Ali

 was destined to happen and infact Allah had blessed their wedding